-For more information about thewhole project please see the official Working in the Public Interest project site.
+For information about the wider, ESRC-funded and University of Sheffield-led Working in the Public Interest research programme, see [here].